code-423n4/2023-10-wildcat/README.md

 Wildcat inverts the typical on-chain credit model whereby borrowers appeal to an existing pool of lenders willing to loan their assets.
 Instead, a Wildcat borrower is required to create a market for a particular asset, offer a particular rate, and specify the desired lender addresses explicitly - in this iteration of the protocol at least - before credit in that asset can be obtained.
-This means that we are expecting there to be an existing relationship between counterparties,
+This means that we are expecting there to be an existing relationship between counterparties.

+We handle collateralisation a bit strangely.
+The borrower is not required to put any collateral down themselves when deploying a market, but rather there is a percentage of the supply, the reserve ratio, that _must_ remain within the market.
+The borrower cannot utilise these assets, but they still accrue interest.
+This is intended as a liquid buffer for lenders to place withdrawal requests against, and the failure of the borrower to maintain this ratio ultimately results in an additional penalty interest rate being applied.
+If you're wondering, 'wait, does that mean that lenders are collateralising their own loans?', the answer is _yes, they absolutely are_.

-There are _no underwriters_ and _no insurance funds_ for Wildcat markets.
+Of course, it doesn't matter what penalty rate is in place if your borrower counterparty has simply vanished off the face of the Earth, or decided that they wanted to perform a tribute act to Alameda Research.
+It is important then to emphasise that there are _no underwriters_ and _no insurance funds_ for Wildcat markets.
 The protocol itself is entirely hands-off when it comes to any given market.
+It has no ability to freeze borrower collateral (since it's technically the lenders in the first place), and it can't pause activity.
+More generally, and as an ideological point, the protocol utilises no proxies.
+If you lose keys, or burn market tokens, or if anything else goes wrong - the protocol cannot help you.

+The protocol does monitor for addresses that are flagged by the Chainalysis oracle as being placed on a sanctions list and bar them from interacting with markets if this happens: simply because strict liability on interfacing with these addresses means that they'd otherwise poison everyone else.
+That's the extent of the guardrails.

+Given the above, it should be emphasised: this is not a protocol aimed at retail users.
+Heck, it's barely aimed at power users.
+The counterparty default risk is real, the smart contract risk is real.
+Wildcat is a tool for sophisticated entities who wish to bring credit agreements on-chain in a manner that does not involve surrendering any control to third parties in matters such as underwriting, risk analysis or credit scoring.

+If counterparties are utilising the protocol UI, we require a borrower to sign a master loan agreement setting out various covenants, representations and definitions of default, with jurisdiction for any conflict that arises being placed within the UK courts.
+Lenders can countersign these agreements or decline - perhaps there is another one in place between the two parties, or the lender declines to sign for ideological reasons.
+We provide this template document as an offering to any lenders who want clarity on what process to follow in the event of a failure on behalf of the borrower to repay.

 [TODO: Complete]